 Pond plant scale and size?

-Some marginal plants are more suited to garden wildlife ponds others to a larger lake situation.
+Some marginal plants are more suited to garden wildlife ponds, others to larger lake situations.

 The same is true for Iris.
 The Native is the Yellow Flag Iris – Iris pseudacorus which can grow to 5ft tall and spreads quickly into a solid clump.
 Ideal for a large pond or a lake.
-There are smaller Iris 2ft 6″ in height with a slower growth rate that fit more in scale with garden ponds.
+Iris versicolor and louisiana are 2ft 6″ in height with a slower growth rate that fit more in scale with garden ponds.
 The choice of colours then include blues, purples, whites and black.